Chart Color Schemes

 Cultural Diversity

-In terms of cultural diversity, Kambalda - Coolgardie - Norseman records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics
+Kambalda - Coolgardie - Norseman ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Kambalda-Coolgardie-Norseman, surveyed in June 2016, had a cultural diversity profile roughly matching the wider region's average.
-67.7% of its population were citizens, 78.0% were born in Australia, and 92.6% spoke English only at home.
-Christianity was the main religion, comprising 41.0%.
+Kambalda-Coolgardie-Norseman, surveyed in June 2016, showed low cultural diversity with 67.7% citizens, 78.0% born in Australia, and 92.6% speaking English only at home.
+Christianity was the dominant religion, comprising 41.0%.
+Buddhism was overrepresented at 1.4%, compared to 1.2% regionally.

 Frequently Asked Questions - Diversity